Aqll/habit-helper/README.md

 | ------- | ------- | ------- |
 | ![Image 1](https://github.com/Aqll/imgs/blob/main/habit/1.png) | ![Image 2](https://github.com/Aqll/imgs/blob/main/habit/2.png) | ![Image 3](https://github.com/Aqll/imgs/blob/main/habit/3.png) |

+## Objective

+The main objective of the Habit Helper Android App is to motivate and support users in developing positive habits and achieving their personal goals.
+By providing an intuitive and visually appealing interface, the app aims to make habit-building an engaging and enjoyable experience for users.
+Through habit planning, event logging, and progress visualization, the app strives to instill a sense of accomplishment and accountability in users as they progress towards forming sustainable and beneficial habits.

 ## Overview of Features